Sarthak-Jangam/SpendWise/MyExpenses/README.md

-# 💸 SpendWise - Expense Tracker App

-SpendWise is a simple and intuitive web-based expense tracker that helps you manage your finances.
-With a user-friendly interface built using **HTML, CSS, and JavaScript**, and a **MySQL**-powered backend, SpendWise allows you to keep a close eye on your spending habits.

----
+📊 SpendWise

+SpendWise is a web-based application designed to track personal expenses and provide insights into spending habits.
+Built using Spring Boot, it offers RESTful APIs for managing and analyzing expenses.
+The application uses Spring Data JPA for ORM and MySQL as the relational database.

-## 🚀 Features
+✨ Features

-- ✅ **Add Expenses** – Input your daily, weekly, or monthly expenses with ease.
-- ♻️ **Update & Delete Expenses** – Edit or remove entries anytime.
-- 📂 **Filter by Category** – View expenses by categories like Food, Travel, Shopping, etc.
+Add new expenses categorized by type (e.g., Food, Travel, etc.)
-- 🔍 **Search by Amount Range** – Find expenses between a minimum and maximum amount.
-- 🗓️ **Search by Date Range** – View transactions within a specific time period.

----
+View all recorded expenses

+View total expenses across all categories

+Filter total expenses between two dates

+Filter total expenses within a specific amount range

-## 🛠️ Tech Stack
+🛠️ Tech Stack

-### 🔹 Frontend
-- HTML
-- CSS
-- JavaScript

-### 🔹 Backend
-- Spring Boot (Java)
+Spring Boot

-- Spring Data JPA
+Spring Data JPA

-### 🔹 Database
-- MySQL
+MySQL

+Thymeleaf